By Julienne du Toit

 All our grass clippings and veggie cuttings go towards compost.

 Most houses in small towns have fruit trees (ours had peach, pomegranate, apricot and grape vines).
 We added a so-far fruitless avocado tree, an orange, a lemon and a lime tree, along with rosemary, oregano and parsley.
 We’ll definitely throw a guacamole party when the first avo fruit appears!

-Late in my life I’ve learn to love cooking with cabbage – it’s cheap (R12 for a whole big one from the supermarket), tasty, low in carbs and helps to prevent cancer.
+Late in my life I’ve learn to love cooking with cabbage – it’s cheap (R10 from the local farmer who drops off three for us every week).
+It even helps to prevent cancer, say the experts.

 Living in the platteland has many perks – among them sourcing your meat directly from farms.
 Many farmers have small abattoirs or meat rooms and will sell you a whole lamb or even venison in winter at a very good price.
 Cut out the middleman and club together with friends for the best deals.

 Breakfast cereals and nuts are expensive but Cradock Saad sells sunflower and other edible seeds at way better prices than the supermarkets.

 CLOTHES, CLEANING AND ENTERTAINING

 When I lived in the city, I used to use all kinds of cleaning detergents.
 Not good for the pocket, and definitely not good for the planet.

 Nowadays, I mostly use bicarbonate of soda and white vinegar.